 - Please take note of where you parked.
 It can get quite disorientating in the dark.

-- Toilets are in the café/shop area, at the start/end of the trail and halfway round the trail.
+- Toilets are in the café/shop area, at the start/end of the trail and halfway around the trail.
 Make sure your kids go at some point so you don’t have to rush any part of the trail to get to the toilets.

 You can watch my video from our visit here –